"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

-A study looking at helping children with cancer of the brain or spinal cord cope after treatment
+A study exploring how to help children with cancer of the brain or spinal cord cope after treatment

-This study is looking at helping children with a cancer of the brain or spinal cord cope with daily living after treatment.
+This study explored how to help children with cancer of the brain or spinal cord cope with daily living in the 2 years after diagnosis.

-The study is open to children and young people between 2 and 16 years of age.
-We use the term ‘you’ in this summary, but of course if you are a parent, we are referring to your child.
+It was open to children and young people between 2 and 16 years old.
+We use the term ‘you’ in this summary, but if you are a parent we are referring to your child.

 More about this trial